Chealion/hugo-mcjones/content/docs/Day Two Cloud - 203 - Becoming An SRE - It is More Than Just Software Skills.md

 ---
-title: "Day Two Cloud 203 - Becoming An SRE - It is More Than Just Software Skills"
+title: "Day Two Cloud - 203 - Becoming An SRE - It is More Than Just Software Skills"
 date: 2024-01-22 08:50:54
-lastmod: 2024-04-11 22:36:45
+lastmod: 2024-04-21 22:09:14
-categories: ['podcast', 'Day Two Cloud']
+categories: ['podcast', 'Day Two Cloud', 'packet pushers']
 draft: false
 ---

-# Day Two Cloud 203 - Becoming An SRE - It is More Than Just Software Skills
+# Day Two Cloud - 203 - Becoming An SRE - It is More Than Just Software Skills

 * SRE is using software engineering skills with operations.
 * SRE is also a propagandist role - part of your job is to effect culture change on a team to use SRE like approaches.